 Pulse Fibre Content

 Pulses are a rich source of dietary fibre, ranging from 14 – 32%, the majority of which is insoluble.
-Fibres can serve to improve the overall nutritional profile of the product as well as adding a number of functional advantages.
+Incorporating fibres can serve to improve the overall nutritional profile of the product, as well as adding a number of functional advantages.

 Dietary fibre content of pulses